-Whether you're looking for a large speaker with powerful sound or a portable Bluetooth speaker you can easily take around with you, Which? has got you covered with our expert lab tests.
+Whether you're looking for a large speaker with powerful sound or a portable Bluetooth speaker you can easily take around with you, Which? has got you covered.

 At Which? we wouldn’t usually award Best Buys to products that don’t have user-replaceable lithium ion batteries.
 However, there are currently very few portable speakers that allow you to replace their batteries yourself, so this doesn’t affect our recommendations for speakers with batteries.

 Many speakers are connected to your home wi-fi and the internet.
-We conduct extensive privacy and security screening on all wi-fi-connected speakers (and their apps) to check for issues that would raise concern.
-We will alert you in our reviews – and encourage the manufacturer to address the issue – if we find any vulnerability, and also alert manufacturers and government where we find areas where security could be improved.
-This privacy and security testing does not affect the overall score we give a product – however, if we find anything serious and the manufacturer does not promptly release a fix, we clearly mark such product as a Don’t Buy.
+Our professional lab conducts extensive privacy and security screening on all wi-fi-connected speakers (and their apps) to check for issues that would raise concern.
+We will alert you in our reviews if we find any vulnerability, and also alert manufacturers and government where we find areas where security could be improved.
+This privacy and security testing does not affect the overall score we give a product – however, if we find anything serious and the manufacturer does not promptly release a fix, we clearly mark such product as a Don’t Buy you should avoid.

 We use set criteria to determine the overall test score we give to each wireless speaker.
 These are weighted differently depending on whether a wireless speaker is portable or for home use.
 We define portable speakers as those with built-in rechargeable batteries - most of these will be suitable for taking outdoors, but some may be designed principally for indoor use.

 Home wireless speaker scores are weighted on the below criteria:

-Portable speaker scores are based on the following criteria:
+Portable (battery-powered) speaker scores are based on the following criteria:

 Speakers must score at least 70% to be a Best Buy.
 Speakers must score at least 60% to be considered Great Value, as well as be 20% cheaper or more than the average price of that type of speaker we've tested.
-Speakers that score 45% or less are highlighted as Don't Buy models to avoid.
+Speakers that score 45% or less we highlight as Don't Buy models to avoid.